 Most people don’t think much about their hair—until they wake up one day to find that some of it has gone missing.
 If you’re reading this article, this might be something you’re currently faced with.

-But don’t fret, this guide will give you everything you need to know about hair loss and the role of DHT blockers.
+But don’t worry, this guide will give you everything you need to know about hair loss and what is a DHT blocker.

 Male pattern baldness, also known as androgenetic alopecia, is caused by a shrinking of follicles, interfering with the process of new hair growth.
 Follicle miniaturisation occurs when the male sex hormone dihydrotestosterone (DHT) binds to androgen receptors in hair follicles.

-To explain the influence of minimised follicles on the process of new hair growth, the four stages of hair growth are described below:
+To explain the influence of minimised follicles on the process of new hair growth, the four stages of the hair growth cycle are described below:

 - Anagen: This is the growing phase.
 It lasts 2-7 years.

-- Catagen: This is a transition phase.
+- Catagen: This is the transition phase.
 The hair follicle adapts to switch from the growing to resting phase.
 It lasts 10 days.

 - Telogen: This is the resting phase.
 It lasts around 100 days.